-The key to reducing anticipatory anxiety is becoming aware of your cognitive processes.
-But first, you must recognize that you’re experiencing anxiety in the first place.
+The key to reducing anticipatory anxiety is becoming aware of the signs and triggers so you can catch them when you’re first experiencing them.

-If we can recognize fleeting negative thoughts and images that we’ve imagined about an anticipated situation, we can analyze them — cooly and rationally.
-And, more often than not, these unwanted intrusive thoughts are not realistic.
+Once you learn to recognize negative thoughts and images you’ve imagined about an anticipated situation, you can analyze them — coolly and rationally.
+Most often, you’ll find these unwanted intrusive thoughts aren’t realistic.

 Think about these anticipatory anxiety example scenarios: